learn-co-curriculum/dsc-prework-thankyou/README.md

 ### Command Line / Terminal

-This topic was not introduced in the prep and will be covered in the main course, but some students prefer to study in advance if they have not been exposed to it previously.

  - **Command Line Course**: OpenClassrooms offers a free [short course on the command line](https://openclassrooms.com/en/courses/4614926-learn-the-command-line-in-terminal) that is designed for beginners
  - **Command Line Game**: If you would rather learn by playing a game, this [terminal game from MIT](https://web.mit.edu/mprat/Public/web/Terminus/Web/main.html) is a good choice

 ### Structured Query Language (SQL)

-This topic was not introduced in the prep and will be covered in the main course, but some students prefer to study in advance if they have not been exposed to it previously.

  - **SQL Course**: Both [OpenClassrooms](https://openclassrooms.com/en/courses/2071486-retrieve-data-using-sql) and [Khan Academy](https://www.khanacademy.org/computing/computer-programming/sql) offer intro to SQL courses

 ## Thank You!

-We hope you have enjoyed your first experience with the technical topics and curriculum delivery tools we use at Flatiron School.
+We hope you have enjoyed your first experience with the technical topics and curriculum tools we use at Flatiron School.
 We're excited to see you on your first day!